China, U.S. ratify Paris climate change accord

 HANGZHOU, China, Sept.
 3, Kyodo

-China and the United States said Saturday they have ratified a new global agreement on climate change, increasing the prospects of the pact entering into force by the end of this year, just before the presidents of the two major powers will sit down for their possibly last in-depth talks.
+China and the United States said Saturday they have ratified a new global agreement on climate change, increasing the prospects of the pact entering into force by the end of this year, just before the presidents of the two major powers sat down for their possibly last in-depth talks.

 Chinese President Xi Jinping and U.S. President Barack Obama submitted documents of joining the Paris Agreement on climate change to U.N.
 Secretary General Ban Ki Moon in Hangzhou, a day before this year's summit of the Group of 20 major economies, after completing all necessary domestic procedures.